xFranle/targon-test/README.md

 # Targon: The Confidential Decentralized AI Cloud

-Targon is a next-generation AI infrastructure platform that leverages Confidential Compute (CC) and Protected pcie (PPCIE) technology to secure the entire stack.
+Targon is a next-generation AI infrastructure platform that leverages Trusted Execution Environment and Confidential Compute to secure the entire stack.
 By providing a secure execution environment from hardware to application layers, Targon enables verifiable and trustworthy operations across the entire infrastructure in a decentralized fashion.